Theoretical constraints on tidal triggering of slow earthquakes: Fundamental response of stable sliding VW faults to transient perturbations

-The analysis of step and finite-duration (boxcar) normal stress perturbations clarifies how transient stress changes are translated into slip acceleration on a stable sliding VW fault.
-Importantly, for a stable sliding VW fault, the slip response is strongly dependent on both the perturbation amplitude $\Delta\sigma$ and its duration $T_{\mathrm{box}}$.
-Within some finite range of $T_{\mathrm{box}}$, boxcar perturbations lead to a pronounced amplification of slip velocity relative to the corresponding step response, with peak velocities reaching up to several times larger than those of the corresponding response of the step change.
+The analysis of step and finite-duration (boxcar) normal stress perturbations illustrates how transient stress perturbations effect the slip velocity response on a stable sliding VW fault.
+Importantly, for a stable sliding VW fault, the slip velocity response is strongly dependent on both the perturbation amplitude $\Delta\sigma$ and its duration $T_{\mathrm{box}}$.
+Within some finite range of $T_{\mathrm{box}}$, boxcar perturbations lead to a pronounced amplification of slip velocity relative to the corresponding step response, with peak velocities reaching up to several orders larger than those of the corresponding response of the step change.
 Outside this range, the maximum slip velocity is largely controlled by the step-like response and no significant amplification occurs.
-This selective amplification indicates that when the duration of a finite-time stress perturbation approaches the intrinsic timescale of the fault system, the slip response can be strongly enhanced.
-Such behavior represents a clear manifestation of a resonance-like mechanism, in which the matching between the perturbation timescale and the system’s internal timescale leads to amplified slip.
-This motivates the examination of harmonic, tidal-like stress perturbations in the following section.
+This selective amplification indicates that the slip response is strongly enhanced only for specific perturbation durations.
+Such behavior is consistent with a resonance-like response and motivates the examination of harmonic stress perturbations in the following section.
+In the above section, results for single step and boxcar inputs have been shown for normal stress perturbations as an illustration.
+However, the same analysis can also be carried out for shear stress perturbations, and the fundamental response will remain the same.